Les Familles Bodin Newsletter

 individuals for the two year period is $10.00.

-A large number of members paid their dues at the 2014 reunion covering the period of April 2014--April 2016.
+A large number of members paid their dues at the 2018 reunion covering the period of April 2018--April 2020.
 As a not for profit association we cannot accumulate a large amount of money and that is why the board cut the dues in half prior to the 2012 reunion.
 We do not advocate increasing the association dues.

 We maintain only enough money to pay for the next reunion.
 That price increases every year.
 This year the reunion cost increased by nearly 20% which causes us to have to consider ways to raise additional funds.

-If you want to help to maintain the quality of our biennial reunions feel free to provide a donation to Treasuerer Gaynell Bodin Barras and she will send me your name and I will show you as a Contributer For the Future ( no amount will be listed) to the cost of the 2016 reunion.
+If you want to help to maintain the quality of our biennial reunions feel free to provide a donation to Treasurer Gaynell Bodin Barras and she will send me your name and I will show you as a Contributer For the Future ( no amount will be listed) to the cost of the 2020 reunion.

 money collected at each reunion is counted at the conclusion of that